 Description

-For hikers seeking more challenging terrain, the Bruce Trail runs directly adjacent to Sam Lawrence Park.
-This connection opens up extensive hiking possibilities along Canada's oldest and longest marked footpath.
-You can easily transition from the park's manicured paths onto the Bruce Trail's more rugged sections, which follow the escarpment through mixed forests and over rocky terrain.
+For hikers who want more after exploring the park itself, the Bruce Trail runs directly adjacent to Sam Lawrence Park.
+Canada's oldest and longest marked footpath connects here, and the transition from the park's manicured paths onto the Bruce Trail's more rugged terrain is straightforward.
+Those wilder sections move through mixed forest over rocky escarpment terrain — a noticeably different feel from the park's groomed pathways, and a good option if you want to extend your day.

 Viewpoints and Photography